Favor (Lonny Bereal song)

-"Favor" is a song by American recording artist Lonny Bereal, featuring guest vocals from American singer Kelly Rowland.
+"Favor" is a song by American singer Lonny Bereal, featuring guest vocals from American singer Kelly Rowland.
 Originally recorded by Chris Brown and Teyana Taylor, it was released by Notifi Music Group as the lead single from his debut album The Love Train on May 17, 2011.
 "Favor" debuted at number 85 on the US Billboard Hot R&B/Hip-Hop Songs chart.

 Music video

 A music video for "Favor" was first released onto YouTube on July 4, 2011 at with length of four minutes and five seconds.
 It was directed by Juwan Lee and produced by Adiclere Hunter.